Human Rights

 Human Rights Governance Structure

-Human Rights Risk Assessment (HRRA) and Due Diligence (HRDD)
+Human Rights Risk Assessment (HRRA) and Human Rights Due Diligence (HRDD)

 The Human Rights Risk Assessment (HRRA) is conducted every two years to systematically monitor, identify, prioritize, mitigate, and remediate any actual and potential human rights risks.
 This process encompasses Central Retail’s existing business operations, as well as new operations resulting from business growth, mergers and acquisitions, and activities performed by business partners, contractors, suppliers, and joint ventures in the value chain.

-Stakeholders covered by the HRRA include employees, communities, suppliers, contractors, customers, labor supply, employees hired by a third party, migrant workers, and vulnerable groups such as women, children, indigenous peoples, migrant workers, disabled people, and LGBTQI+ individuals.
-The HRRA assesses various human rights issues, including forced labor, child labor, working conditions and labor practices, freedom of association and collective bargaining, freedom of expression, human trafficking, equal compensation, equal opportunity and discrimination, environmental and community rights, access to remedy, human rights violations in the supply chain, and data privacy protection.
+Stakeholders covered by the HRRA include employees, communities, suppliers, contractors, customers, labor supply, employees hired by a third party, migrant workers, and vulnerable groups such as women, children, indigenous peoples, migrant workers, person with disability, and LGBTQI+ individuals.
+The HRRA assesses various human rights issues, including forced labor, child labor, working conditions, and labor practices, freedom of association and collective bargaining, freedom of expression, human trafficking, equal compensation, equal opportunity and discrimination, environmental and community rights, access to remedy, human rights violations in the supply chain, and data privacy protection.

 At the onset of the HRRA process, Central Retail conducts intensive workshops on human rights for all stakeholders to ensure that respect for human rights is integrated into business operations.
-This enables stakeholders to contribute to the HRRA through Human Rights Due Diligence (HRDD), which involves identifying actual and potential human rights risks and determining the level of impacts.
-Central Retail initiated the HRDD in 2022 and has since been regularly monitoring the identified risks on a quarterly basis across all five business categories: Food, Fashion, Hardline, Property, and Health and Wellness.
-Moreover, Central Retail has placed particular emphasis on prioritizing the HRDD for tier-1 suppliers.
+This enables stakeholders to contribute to the HRRA through Human Rights Due Diligence (HRDD), which involves identifying actual and potential human rights risks and determining the level of impact.
+Central Retail initiated the HRDD in 2022 and has since been regularly monitoring the identified risks on a quarterly basis across all five business units: Food, Fashion, Hardline, Property, and Health and Wellness.
+Moreover, Central Retail works with suppliers to ensure respect for human rights in the supply chain (tier-1 suppliers) to mitigate human rights risks and ensure that the impacted person is remediated appropriately.

-Central Retail has been tracking human rights performance, covering relevant risks, reported cases, and the implementation of mitigation and remediation actions, with both financial and non-financial compensation.
-In 2023, Central Retail identified human rights risks and has implemented mitigation and remediation actions covering 100% of its operations.
+Central Retail has been tracking human rights performance, covering relevant risks, reported cases, and the implementation of mitigation and remediation actions.
+In 2024, Central Retail identified human rights risks and implemented mitigation and remediation actions covering 100% of its operations.
 Central Retail's human rights management processes are communicated and disclosed to external stakeholders for transparency.
 Additionally, Central Retail implements various human rights awareness programs, including:

 • Utilizing internal communication channels to educate employees about human rights.